JackHaynie4/Camera/README.md

 # My Camera Experiment

-This is my project for hacking around with a camera on the iPhone
+This is my project for hacking around with a camera

-## LICENSE

-MIT.
-Some source code found in this project was copied from Internet :>